gregorybesson/ai-deep-learning-notes/README.md

 Logisitic regression
 This regression is dedicated to regression of discrete data

+## Definition
+regression returns a value
+classification returns a state

 # Neural network

+## introduction
+A good neural network generalizes accurately.
+It can predict a value with accuracy.
+We must avoid overfitting (the model is tied to the data it learned on.
+It has memorized it too much).
+We must avoid underfitting too as it oversimplify a model.

 ## Perceptron or neuron
 This is the basic unit of a neural network.